๐Ÿ“ฐBusiness and Economics Reporting

 General Agreement on Tariffs and Trade (GATT)

-• Operated through negotiation "rounds" that progressively lowered barriers; the Uruguay Round (1986–1994) was the most ambitious, covering services and intellectual property
+• Operated through negotiation "rounds" that progressively lowered barriers.
+The Uruguay Round (1986โ€“1994) was the most ambitious, expanding coverage to services and intellectual property.

 World Trade Organization (WTO)

-• Covers goods, services, and intellectual property across 164 member countries, making it the most comprehensive global trade institution
+• Covers goods, services, and intellectual property across 164 member countries, making it the most comprehensive global trade institution.

 Regional Blocs: Deep Integration Among Neighbors